 Service on board was average.
 The seat was comfortable with nice legroom-space - around 32-33 inch I think.
-Cabin as far as I remembered was very clean and well maintained.
+The cabin as far as I remembered was very clean and well maintained.
 The crew on board were average and had no problems with cabin photos.

 The pros: Cheaper airfare for travellers.

-The cons: Because of the cheap airfares, lots of foreigner airlines stopped the 5th freedom routes especially on Bangkok-Singapore sector.
-Example: Finnair, SwissAir and Aeroflot.
+The cons: Because of the cheap airfares, lots of foreigner airlines stopped the 5th freedom routes especially on the Bangkok-Singapore sector.
+Example: Finnair, Swissair and Aeroflot.